 There are more pseudoscientific problems with this paper.
 There is no mention of effect size (effect size = the absolute difference between two groups divided by the mean standard deviation of the two groups) and no way to calculate it because we have no idea what the degrees of freedom (and thus the sample size) were for any of the sub groups.
 Effect size can help us determine how important a difference is, and in this case, if the lucky difference between F0 and F3 for meat consumption is clinically relevant.
 Indeed, how much of a difference in telomere length really matters to a person’s lifetime health?
 The authors never say, yet this is critical clinical and health information.

 The authors then reveal with surprising clarity their own motivated reasoning and confirmation bias.
 In one place in the Discussion, they say: “Our study on a small group of people managed to demonstrate the relationship between the frequency of consumption of red meat and telomere length.”
 However, even though the authors suggest more research is needed, they make no mention that the result is suspect because the statistical power is so low.
 But later they admit: “The study did not confirm negative effect of smoking on telomere length.
 This finding is probably associated with insufficient sample size.”

 What’s really sad about pseudoscientific studies like this is that while it may be true that a diet frequent in red meat consumption can somehow produce meaningful effects on telomere length and in turn affect a person’s overall health and longevity, the media frequently take what they want from these should-never-have-been-published studies and make claims like:

 “New research on diet shows that eating meat four to six times a week can speed up aging.
-How?
+How do we know?
 Tune in at ten and find out!”

 “New research on diet shows that vegetarians may not live any longer than people who eat meat every day.
-How?
+How do we know?
 Tune in at ten and find out!”

 We must do better.